 - Easy and healthier: making this sauce from scratch is surprisingly simple and more satisfying than using the store-bought canned stuff usually loaded with preservatives.
 Plus, it lets you control the sweetness to suit your taste.

 - Versatile: this sauce isn't just for turkey day.
-It can elevate your breakfast, like spreading it on toast or stirring it into yogurt.
-It's also a great condiment for chicken, pork and sandwiches.
+It can make your breakfast better as a toast spread, for waffles or pancakes, or to stir into yogurt.
+For dessert, use it as a topping for cheesecake or ice cream.
+It's also a great condiment for chicken, pork and turkey sandwiches or a charcuterie cheese board.
+Get creative; it can accompany many dishes.

 So, on Thanksgiving day, don't open a can of cranberry sauce, make your own and impress family and guests!